isorna/dropcommander/docs/es/dzc/rules/aircraft.md

 # Aircraft

 _In Dropzone Commander, most armies take to battle via aerial assault.
-Whether through transporting troops and vehicles or through lightning-fast attack runs, the battlefields are awash with rapidly deploying aircraft._
+Whether through transporting troops and vehicles or through lightning-fast attack runs, the battlefields are awash with rapidly deploying aircraft_.

 Aircraft play slightly differently to ground- based units, and this section details some of the changes to the base rules that they use.